An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Computational adequacy

 \section{Computational adequacy}

 In this section we prove the paper's main result: the semantics $\sem{-}$ in Section~\ref{sec:den} is adequate w.r.t. the operational semantics in Section~\ref{sec:lang}.
-As mentioned in Section~\ref{sec:intro}, the formulation of adequacy relies on the logic that was presented in Section~\ref{sec:lang}.
+As mentioned in Section~\ref{sec:intro} the formulation of adequacy relies on the logic that was presented in Section~\ref{sec:lang}.
 Actually it relies on different fragments of it depending on which mixed powerdomain one adopts: in the lower case (\ie\ angelic or may non-determinism) formulae containing $\demon \varphi$ are forbidden whilst in the upper case (\ie\ demonic or must non-determinism) formulae containing $\angel \varphi$ are forbidden.
-The biconvex case does not impose any restriction, \ie\ we use the logic \emph{verbatim}.
+The biconvex case does not impose any restriction, \ie\ we have the logic \emph{verbatim}.
+For simplicity, we will use $\mathcal{L}_l$, $\mathcal{L}_u$, and $\mathcal{L}_b$ to denote respectively the lower, upper, and biconvex fragments of the logic.

-Recall that we used pairs $\pv{P}{s}$ and the operational semantics of concurrent pGCL to interpret the logic's formulae.
+Recall from Section~\ref{sec:lang} that we used pairs $\pv{P}{s}$ and the operational semantics of concurrent pGCL to interpret the logic's formulae.
 Recall as well that we treat a formula $\varphi$ as an open subset of the space $\PP(S)$ with $S$ discrete.
 As the next step towards adequacy, note that the elements of $\Pow \PP (S)$ also form an interpretation structure for the logic: specifically we define a satisfaction relation $\models$ between the elements $A \in \Pow \PP(S)$ and formulae $\phi$ by,

 with the remaining cases defined standardly.
 The formulation of computational adequacy then naturally arises: for every program $P$ and state $s$, the equivalence below holds for all formulae $\phi$.